Parents are always SO excited when their baby can finally start eating solid food for the first time.

 - Your baby is comfortable sitting on the high chair and can control both their head and trunk

-- They’ve mastered the pincer grasp and can hold things
+- They’ve mastered fine motor skills, such as pincer grasp and can hold things

 - They start growing interest in foods being introduced to them without any problem